 Its dualities of Gothic and classical, along with light and dark structures can be seen all over Paris, perhaps to invoke reminders of those who sacrificed their lives and to inspire feelings or gratitude to all who visit.
 The Panthéon’s ivory exterior models its namesake in Rome, with portico columns and a dome similar in structure to Bramante’s “Tempietto.”

 Grand Mosque of Paris

 During World War I, about 100,000 of France’s Muslim soldiers died while fighting against Germany.
 This mosque was built by Northern Africans in 1922 and dedicated to Muslims in 1926 as an appreciation of their military service.
-In World War II, the mosque became a place of sanctuary to Algerian and European Jews who were provided shelter, safe passage and even fake Muslim birth certificates to protect them from German persecution.
+In World War II, the mosque offered fake Muslim birth certificates to Algerian and European Jews to ensure protection from German persecution.

 Grand Synagogue de Lyon

 Increasing numbers of Jews in France during the early 19th century inspired the Grand Synagogue de Lyon’s conception.
 After several attempted construction projects on different plots of land, the synagogue opened in 1870.
 The synagogue played a major role in hosting Jewish refugees during World War I but was unable to do the same in World War II, as French soldiers arrested its inhabitants and sent them to concentration camps.
 The holy sanctuary then entered a period of deterioration and neglect after being closed for two months.

 Today, the Jewish sight is far from being a land of the lost and drinking hall for the militia.
 The venue includes two pristine brick buildings totaling over 700 square-feet that are accompanied by a small vestibule, three arches and 12 columns symbolizing the 12 tribes of Israel.
 The bold efface hosts hundreds of Jewish visitors every year in holidays such as Rosh Hashanah and Yom Kippur.